I spent $0 USD on accommodations when I traveled Argentina for 70 days

 Community volunteering in Argentina

-Where can I find volunteering opportunities in Argentina?
-What's the best platform to use?
+Where to find volunteering opportunities in Argentina: the best platform to use

 There are many volunteering websites but my personal preference is Worldpackers, a platform that has thousands of volunteering opportunities not just in Argentina but all over the world.
 Their membership fee is very affordable and you can always choose the plan you want to avail.